orzock/orzock.github.io/_tabs/about.md

 Don't know about marketing?
 Start learning today!

-This is why I started this blog where I plan to share my thoughts on marketing, experiences leanring from mentors, and case studies I conduct.
+This is why I started this blog where I plan to share my thoughts on marketing, experiences learning from mentors, and case studies I conduct.
 Come explore actionable insights, data-driven strategies, and real-world case studies in B2B marketing.
 Join me to discover innovative approaches, industry trends, and best practices that drive business growth and engagement!